-A worldwide crisis kicked in, causing many to rush into grocery stores to stockpile on food during this emergency situation.
+A worldwide crisis kicked in causing many rushing to grocery stores to stockpile on food during this emergency situation.
 Panic buying is not at all recommended.
-As a good and responsible prepper, it‘s important to buy only useful food items which you can use for your day-to-day meal because we cannot be eating pasta or canned food daily.
-Having a rough idea on the type of meals you would be very helpful.
-Being well stocked up will allow you to stay at home and practice social distancing as recommended by most government and health officials now.
+As a good and responsible prepper, it‘s important to buy essential food items which can be used for day-to-day meals for we cannot be eating pasta or canned food alone.
+Besides, having a rough idea on the type of meals you would be preparing is very helpful at times like this.
+Having enough essential items will allow you to stay at home for a longer period of time and practice social distancing as recommended by most government and health officials.

-We'll also add some recipe recommendation which are typically what we usually have on Nyonya Cooking but we're going to keep the recipes easy.
-This list is made with the assumption you have the basics, such as oil, pepper, salt and sugar.
-If you don't, it's time to add it to your shopping list.
+We'll also add some recipe recommendations which are typically what we usually have on Nyonya Cooking but we're going to keep the recipes easy.
+This list is made with the assumption that you have the basics such as oil, pepper, salt and sugar.
+If you don't, it's time to add them to your shopping list.

 1. Dried food

 Dried Shiitake mushrooms always have a spot in my pantry.
-They are great in stir-fries, stew and as meat substitute.
-Do not pour away the water used to hydrate the mushrooms as you can always add them as to the dish for extra umami.
-They can be kept in airtight container or bags, away from sunlight.
+They can be kept in airtight containers or plastic bags away from sunlight.
+They are great for stir-fries, stews and as a meat substitute.
+Do not pour away the water used to hydrate the mushrooms as it can always be added to the dish for extra umami.
 Recipe examples are mapo tofu, stir-fry broccoli and mushroom or pong teh chicken.

-Besides that, legumes such as dhal, white beans or chickpeas are great to be added into curries, soups or any stew of your choice.
-They are not only filling but very delicious.
+Besides that, legumes such as dhal, white beans or chickpeas are great if added into curries, soups or any stew of your choice.
+They are not only filling but also delicious.

-If baking is your kind of thing, I strong suggest getting flour - both bread flour and all purpose flour.
-Flour can be made into bread, cookies, noodles and pizza.
-It really helps to have a variety of food at home.
-Remember, a happy tummy makes life so much more easier!
+If baking is your passion, I strongly suggest getting some flour - both bread flour and all purpose flour.
+Flour is really versatile and can be made into bread, cookies, noodles and pizzas.
+Why not, right?
+After all, having a variety of food at home makes a happy tummy!

-Speaking of carbohydrates, stock up on noodles and rice, of course!
+Speaking of carbohydrates, get some noodles and rice, of course!
 What's an Asian kitchen without rice and noodles.
-If you only want to get one type of noodles, I'd say go with Itallian spaghetti.
-They are not only delicious in pasta dishes but also work really with in the Asian cuisine.
-Try Indonesian Mie Goreng or add it to any soup noodles of your choice.
+If you only want to get one type of noodles, I'd say go with Italian spaghetti.
+They are delicious in pasta dishes but also work well with in Asian cuisine.
+Try Indonesian Mie Goreng or use them for making soup noodles too.

 Common condiments such as soy sauces (light, sweet and thick), sesame oil, Shaoxing wine, oyster or mushroom sauce, curry powder and a chilli sauce of your choice are must-haves.
-They also come in really handy to flavour your dishes.
+They come in really handy to flavour the dishes.
 As a bonus, I'd highly recommend miso paste.

 Personally, I like to have mayonnaise as it's a versatile condiment which can be used on its own or mixed with other sauces to create different flavours.
 I love adding wasabi or Sriracha to mayonnaise.
 Use it as a dip or toss it with some fried tofu or meat.
-They are very yummy with a bowl of rice or noodles.
+Very yummy when eaten with a bowl of rice or noodles.

 3. Canned food

-When it comes to canned food, I normally wouldn‘t suggest ready-made canned meals.
-Since this list is all about having versatile ingredients which you can always whip into all sorts of dishes, my favourites are peas, corn, mushroom, tomato sauce and tuna.
+When it comes to canned food, I normally won't suggest ready-made canned meals.
+Since this list is all about having versatile ingredients which can be whipped into different types of dishes, my favourites are peas, corn, mushrooms, tomato sauce and tuna.

-With peas, corns and mushrooms, these vegetables can be added into stir fries, stew or fried rice.
+Vegetables like peas, corns and mushrooms can be added into stir fries, stew or fried rice.
 Soups using corns or mushrooms are absolutely delicious too.
-As for tuna, I usually add it to fried rice, make a sandwich with it or a pizza.
+As for tuna, I usually use it for making sandwiches and pizzas or simply add it to fried rice.

-Pureed tomato sauce is useful, not only as pasta and pizza sauce.
-It can also be the base of curry dish when spiced with some chilli powder, garam masala and other aromatics such as cloves and cardamom.
-If these spices are not available in your pantry, simply add any curry powder or paste of your choice.
-This curry base is fantastic with meat of your preference and potatoes.
+Pureed tomato sauce is useful not only as pasta and pizza sauce.
+It can also be the base of curry dishes when spiced with some chilli powder, garam masala and other aromatics such as cloves and cardamom.
+If these spices are not available in your pantry, simply add any type of curry powder or curry paste of your choice.
+This curry base is fantastic for any type of meat and potatoes.

 If vegetables are added to the tomato sauce and diluted with water or stock, it can be a delicious minestrone soup.
 This is also where you can add legumes of your choice.

 I also enjoy this ingredient as a breakfast dish.
 Shakshuka is a Middle-Eastern dish which is very simple to make if you enjoy eggs and tomatoes.
 Heat up some onions and garlic before adding spices to the dish.
-A pinch of cumin and some paprika slices or powder will make change the flavours of the tomato sauce.
-Don't forget to season with salt, pepper and a bit of chilli powder for heat.
+A pinch of cumin and some paprika slices or powder will make a change to the flavour of the tomato sauce.
+Don't forget to season with some salt, pepper and a bit of chilli powder for a bit of spiciness.
 The latter is optional.
-Once the dish comes together, it's time to break an egg into it and you're done!
+Once the flavours come together, break an egg into it and it's done!